 Parents’ email address and mobile phone numbers will also be collected where possible to explore future ways of sending the survey.

-Picker, and approved NHS England and NHS Improvement staff and researchers, treat individual answers as confidential and adhere to all aspects and provisions of the General Data Protection Regulation and all other relevant legislation, including requirements for secure storage.
+Picker, and approved NHS England staff and researchers, treat individual answers as confidential and adhere to all aspects and provisions of the General Data Protection Regulation and all other relevant legislation, including requirements for secure storage.